Head Tracking DJI O3 Air Unit

 Transmitter Firmware

-The goggles-side ESP32 uses the MPU6050's onboard DMP (Digital Motion Processor) to compute quaternion-based yaw/pitch/roll, avoiding the drift that comes from integrating raw gyro data.
-On boot it runs an auto-calibration routine: it collects 200 DMP packets at rest and averages yaw and pitch to compute offsets, so the gimbal centers itself regardless of how the goggles are sitting when powered on.
+The goggles-side ESP32 uses the MPU6050's onboard motion processor to compute yaw and pitch, avoiding drift from integrating raw gyro data.
+On boot it collects 200 motion samples at rest and computes offsets, so the gimbal centers itself regardless of how the goggles are sitting when powered on.

 Only yaw and pitch are transmitted — roll is discarded since the gimbal has no roll axis.
-Each packet is a secure_message struct carrying the two angles, an incrementing sequence number, and a checksum.
+Each packet carries the two angles, a sequence number, and a checksum.
 The receiver uses both to reject duplicate, out-of-order, and corrupted packets.

 Receiver Firmware

-The drone-side ESP32 receives ESP-NOW packets, validates the checksum and sequence number, then maps the angles to servo pulse widths.
+The drone-side ESP32 receives packets, validates the checksum and sequence number, then maps the angles to servo pulse widths.
 Yaw maps to ±90° pan, pitch maps to ±45° tilt.
-A 0.5° input deadzone prevents the servos from hunting around center when the head is still.
+A 0.5° input deadzone prevents the servos from drifting around center when the head is still.

-Servo movement is smoothed with an exponential filter (α = 0.07), which eliminates the jerkiness that comes from discrete angle steps and makes the gimbal motion feel proportional to head movement speed.
-If no valid packet arrives for 1.5 seconds, the servos automatically return to center — so a lost link doesn't leave the camera pointing at the ground.
+Servo movement is smoothed with an exponential filter to eliminate jerkiness from discrete angle steps.
+If no valid packet arrives for 1.5 seconds, the servos return to center automatically, so a lost link doesn't leave the camera pointing at the ground.

-The receiver drives the servos directly without going through the flight controller or MSP, keeping the control path short and the latency low.
+The receiver drives the servos directly without going through the flight controller, keeping latency low.

 Gyro Drift & Calibration